 Guidance was issued on March 19th by the CDC and DOH and all dining rooms have been closed since that time and residents in all levels of care are being provided meals in their rooms while communal dining has been temporarily suspended.

-For their safety and well-being, residents are encouraged to remain in their rooms; however, in both Personal Care and Skilled Nursing if residents are walking in the hallways or in the common areas we endeavor to maintain social distancing at all times.
+For their safety and well-being, residents are encouraged to remain in their rooms; however, in both Personal Care and Skilled Nursing if residents are walking in the hallways, common areas, or outdoor courtyards we endeavor to maintain social distancing at all times.
 We have held some socially distanced activities such as hallway bingo.

 Skype, Facetime and other virtual platforms are being used to engage with family and friends.
 Please contact Vicki McNeill at 484-220-8389 (Skilled Nursing) or Kathy Marabella at 484-220-8515 (Personal Care) to request arrangements.